sethlagman/yournba/README.md

 ## Features

 - Searches for games given a specific schedule date
-- Shows the current nba for the day
+- Shows the current games for the day
 - Searches for the player statistics
 - Searches for game given its game id
 - Searches for a team's standings